dostert01/Level2/README.md

 - Authentication API and module for the HTTP server (HttpListener)
 - Request filtering API and module for the HTTP server (HttpListener)
 - **HTTP client** / HttpConnector.
+- Finish implementation of asynchronous processing in HttpListener
 - Blueprinting a setup to run HttpListener behind a reverse proxy
 - Sample implementation of a weberver for static content using HttpListener
 - Proof of concept for passing [db connections represented by instances of class `Database`](./framework/src/dbinterface/dbinterface.h) from one processing module to another through the processing pipeline.
+- Implement pipeline processing loop in the `PipelineProcessor` to allow chained execution of multiple matching pipelines
 - Thread safe database connection pooling
+- Enable listeners to handle multiple instances of `PipelineProcessor` and `PipelineFifo` to allow more flexibility in designing multi threated processing for synchronous and asynchronous processing
 - **Monitoring** capabilities should be extended beyond whats already possible by dumping the `PipelineProcessingData` and friends to Json.
 At least at the end of each pipeline, it could make sense to automatically persist the corresponding payload object.
 How the json serialization works can be seen for instance in [test_httplistener.cpp](./framework/tests/test_httplistener.cpp) in `TEST(HTTPListener, sendsDataBackOnGetRequest)`.
 - Make dependency to SQLite optional